MMJLee/2truths1lievuejs/README.md

 # 2truths1lievuejs

 This is my first full-stack project.
 I built this because I wanted to showcase myself as a person through interesting and odd truths (and lies).
+I built API's on Java with Spring framework and hosted the database and backend on AWS Elastic Beanstalk.
+I used AWS Route53 to route the elastic beanstalk api accesspoint to a subdomain (api.mjlee.dev) to use HTTPS as elastic beanstalk does not support it natively.
+I hosted my frontend on Github Pages and routed that to mjlee.dev.
 It is currently a work in progress and more features will be added.
+Thank you for reading.

 ## Getting Started